software-students-spring2025/web-app/README.md

 ## User stories

-User stories can be found as issues in our team's [Github issues page](./user-stories.md).
+User stories can be found as issues in our team's [here](./user-stories.md).

 ## Steps necessary to run the software